jeff-spokeo/javascript/react/README.md

           )
         }
       }

+      // SomeOtherComponent.tsx
+      import Header from 'Header'

       ```

     - **Single File/Multiple Components**: Use PascalCase with a `.tsx` extension.

+      - does not need to contain a default export.
-      - should NOT contain a default export
+      - if a default export is defined, it MUST match the filename.

       ```jsx
       // Navigation.tsx